Skip navigation

 Causes

-Primary empty sella syndrome occurs when a hole in the membrane covering the pituitary gland allows fluid in, which presses on the pituitary.
+Primary empty sella syndrome occurs when one of the layers (arachnoid) covering the outside of the brain bulges down into the sella and presses on the pituitary.

 Secondary empty sella syndrome occurs when the sella is empty because the pituitary gland has been damaged by: